fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ### Data Provenance

-Fusepool P3 is supporting Open Data publishers and users in creating Linked Data.
+Fusepool P3 is supporting open data publishers and users in creating Linked Data.
 It is important to keep track of the purpose and provenance of the data so both the users and the publishers can keep track of the available data sets.

 In the Semantic Web world there are well-established ontologies that support us in this process: